The deposits

 #> metadata : <none>

-The upper section of information shown by printing the client describes information on the client in general, and aspects of the nominated service associated with the user (identified through the token, as described in the “Installation and Setup” vignette).
+The upper section of information shown by calling print (cli) to print the client describes general information, and aspects of the specified service, and the profile of the user (identified through the locally-stored token, as described in the “Installation and Setup” vignette).
 The lower section contains information on the current deposit held within the client.
 A new client initially contains no information on a deposit, and so these lower sections are empty.

 cli$deposits_methods ()